-On September 25th 2004 I celebrate forty years in the show business in Donegal where it all started, the “Keynotes are reforming especially for the night and I will have a few special guests.
+On September 25th 2004 I celebrate forty years in show business in Donegal where it all started, the “Keynotes reformed especially for the night.
+It was a night to remember.

 Thanks a million for all the memories and keep me in your memories.